 - Sponsor or develop short courses and seminars.

-Objective #3: Identify, evaluate, and comment on training and communication methods proposed in legislation, regulations, and standards.
+: Identify, evaluate, and comment on training and communication methods proposed in legislation, regulations, and standards.
+Strategy:

-Objective #4: Identify "hot topic" issues on which AIHA position statements need to be developed.
+: Identify "hot topic" issues on which AIHA position statements need to be developed.
+Strategy:

-Objective #5: Promote employee awareness of safe and healthy work practices through use of effective training and risk communication techniques.
+: Promote employee awareness of safe and healthy work practices through use of effective training and risk communication techniques.
+Strategy:

-Objective #6: Maintain liaisons with training and education associations and others working on innovative and effective employee and community education programs.
+: Maintain liaisons with training and education associations and others working on innovative and effective employee and community education programs.
 Work with the appropriate committees within AIHA to establish policies on the quality of professional education and training and to explore areas of overlap and mutual concern.
+Strategies:

 - Designate members to act as liaisons with the Continuing Education Committee and other appropriate groups.